 28 The term authority is not restricted to a court or judge, it also includes the notary and the magistrate within the meaning of Article 1394/24 Judicial Code.

 29 Regulation (EU) No. 1215/2012 of the European Parliament and of the Council of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Brussels I Recast Regulation).
 The defendant may apply to the court to hear the refusal of the enforceability on a restricted number of grounds.

-30 Convention on Choice of Court Agreements, The Hague, 30 June 2005, ratified by the EU, Denmark, Mexico, Montenegro and Singapore.
-This Convention was also signed, but has not (yet) been ratified, by China, Ukraine and the US.
+30 Convention on Choice of Court Agreements, The Hague, 30 June 2005, ratified by the European Union, Denmark, Mexico, Montenegro and Singapore.
+This Convention was also signed, but has not (yet) been ratified, by China, Ukraine and the United States.

 33 The applicant shall, along with his or her application, only submit the judgment enforcement of which is sought; if the judgment is a default judgment, then the proof of service to the non-appearing party; and a document showing the judgment is enforceable and notified or served.